SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: The Seiberg-Witten curves

-\begin{proof} Using the parametrization of Seiberg and Witten \cite{SeibergWitten2}, one determines the zeros of $g_2, g_3, \Delta$ and their degrees which will determine the singularities of Kodaira type $I_k$ and $I_k^*$.
+\end{lemma} \begin{proof} Using the parametrization of Seiberg and Witten \cite{SeibergWitten2}, one determines the zeros of $g_2, g_3, \Delta$ and their degrees which will determine the singularities of Kodaira type $I_k$ and $I_k^*$.
 The obtained configuration of singular fibers appear in \cite{OguisoShioda}, and they give $\mathbf{T}$ and $\operatorname{MW}(\pi)$.
 The uniqueness of the embedding follows from the fact that the Seiberg-Witten curves by construction always contain a singular fiber of type $I_k^*$ and \cite[Thm.
 3.3]{OguisoShioda}.
-The impossible configurations are found in a list produced by Persson \cite{Persson}, and are further explained by Miranda \cite{Miranda2}. \end{proof}
+The impossible configurations are found in a list produced by Persson \cite{Persson}, and are further explained by Miranda \cite{Miranda2}. \end{proof} Let $\mathbf{\Lambda}$ be the set of simple roots of the Mordell-Weil lattice (i.e. a basis with the property that every vector in the root lattice is a linear combination of elements of $\mathbf{\Lambda}$ with all coefficients non-negative).
+For each $\alpha \in \mathbf{\Lambda}$, we denote the corresponding section by $s_{\alpha} \in \operatorname{MW}(\pi)$.
+The sections $s_{\alpha}$ generate $\operatorname{MW}(\pi)$, and we denote the union of all sections by $\mathfrak{S}=\sum_{\alpha \in \mathbf{\Lambda}} s_{\alpha}$.